Written by

 - Click the First Aid button on the top and then choose Run to confirm this operation.

-If First Aid failed to repair the external hard drive, it means the file system errors or some other corrupted core data cannot be repaired by First Aid.
+If the external hard drive is not showing up after the force-eject from the Mac or First Aid fails to repair the external hard drive, it means that the drive has serious file system errors.
 You probably receive some error reports after running First Aid, such as:

 In this case, to fix the external hard drive that's not recognized on Mac, you have to reformat it and assign a fresh file format to the drive.
 Remember to recover your critical data in advance because reformatting a drive will wipe all data from the hard drive!